|Course Length:||30 Weeks Part-Time then 6 Weeks Full-Time|

 How will I study?

 Teaching is through lectures, tutorials, small group work and practical sessions.
-You will be allocated a personal tutor and have access to the full range of services and facilities at Edge Hill, including the University Library, computer hardware and software, ICT/Internet access and media facilities.
+You will be allocated a personal tutor and have access to the full range of services and facilities at Edge Hill University, including the Library, computer hardware and software, ICT/Internet access and media facilities.

 You must be able to attend both the part-time and full-time phase.
 The course will take place initially for one night per week, typically from 5pm-8pm for 30 weeks, commencing in October, followed by five days per week from 10am-3pm for six weeks starting early June.
-You will undertake school placements during the operational hours of the relevant school.

 How will I be assessed?